Photogad/iOS_Change_Log/readme.md.md

 To use this library in your project manually you may:
 1.  for Workspaces, include the whole CLGChangeLog.xcodeproj

-## Usage

-**Prepare change the log XML**
+## Prepare change the log XML
-The lib requiere an xml file with the history of the change log of the app.
+The lib require an xml file with the history of the change log of the app.

-The xml must have this tag structure
+**Xml structure**
 ```markup
 changelog
 	release 1